Luctia/ezarr/README.md

 6. Take a look at the `docker-compose.yml` file.
 If there are services you would like to ignore (for example, running PleX and Jellyfin at the same time is a bit unusual), you can comment them out by placing `#` in front of the lines.
 This ensures they are ignored by Docker compose.
    Double check that your .env file is set up properly.
+Also make sure to add a newly generated encryption key to the Homarr section, if you want to use it.
 7. Run `docker compose up -d` to start the containers.
 If it complains about permissions run the following commands to add your current user to the docker group and apply changes:
     ```
     sudo groupadd docker